Embracing the time we had left changed everything

 What is COPD?

-COPD is a group of lung conditions that make it difficult to empty air out of the lungs.
+Chronic obstructive pulmonary disease, or COPD, describes a group of lung conditions that make it difficult to empty air out of the lungs because the airways have been narrowed.

 Who is a carer?